What’s the programme of the Autumn 2022 edition of Harvest Festival Marrakech?

 From High Atlas producers to Marrakech’s urban consumers, the market will offer a diverse range of high-quality products at reasonable prices.
 We hope that this initiative will eventually spark a conversation and raise awareness about the importance of conscious food choices for good health, as well as how local cooperative products can serve as an alternative to highly processed and unsafe food products.

 Where you can purchase High Atlas products?

-In the second edition of the High Atlas Market, which will take place on the 16th of October 2021 at Terre D’eveil, you will be able to choose from a wide range of products from cooperatives from the regions of Al-Haouz, Azilal, and Demnate.
-You can also buy local products from our stalls at Palm Orchids from Tuesday to Sunday, and in Terre D’eveil from Thursday to Saturday.
+In the High Atlas Markets that will be organised throughout the year, you will be able to choose from a wide range of products from cooperatives of the regions of Al-Haouz, Azilal, and Demnate.

-We display products from 13 High Atlas cooperatives that are already established with a diverse range of products and are enthusiastic about participating in the Market and the Harvest Festival.
-A set of criteria was developed to evaluate the cooperatives, and we are pleased to inform you that all cooperatives are in accordance with Morocco’s cooperatives law, “Loi n° 112-12.”
-Furthermore, they engage in traditional land-use practices and modes of production that promote biodiversity, and their work contributes to the creation of job opportunities and inclusive initiatives for their community.
+We display products from many High Atlas cooperatives that are already established with a diverse range of products and are enthusiastic about participating in the Market and the Harvest Festival.
+A set of criteria was developed to evaluate the cooperatives, and we are pleased to inform you that all cooperatives are in accordance with Morocco’s cooperatives law, “Law n° 112-12.”
+Furthermore, they engage in traditional land-use practices and modes of production that promote biodiversity.
+Their work also contributes to the creation of job opportunities and inclusive initiatives for their community.